 Brightness in regard to projectors refers to the strength of the bulb inside the projector.
 Too dim a bulb could result in poor visibility, especially in a situation that isn’t pitch dark.
 Projectors are usually listed with a rating for brightness measured in units called lumens.
 Keep the following important general rules and points in mind:

-- If you’ll be watching movies at night, in the dark, 2,000 to 2,500 lumens should be adequate to provide high-quality viewing.
+- If you’ll be watching movies at night, the best outdoor movie projectors have 2,000 to 2,500 lumens for high-quality viewing.

 - If decorative lights or sunlight are present, consider projectors above 3,000 lumens to ensure that surrounding light won’t “wash out” the picture.
 When this happens, movie scenes set at night or in the shadows become nearly impossible to see.

-- Note that high-brightness projectors tend to be noisier.
+- Note that high-brightness projectors tend to be noisier, much like average Christmas light projectors.
 If you’re sensitive to other sounds, this may take away from your viewing experience.

 - Projectors with high brightness are the most suitable option for surrounding ambient light.

 - Some projectors are listed with brightness ratings determined by the American National Standards Institute.
 ANSI lumens are 240 percent brighter than standard lumens, so make sure you’re clear on which rating applies.

 Much like TVs, resolution in projectors is measured in pixels(p).
 Simply put, the more pixels a projector has, the better the image quality will be.
 The most common resolutions for outdoor projects include: